-The work for this role will include a combination of construction site field review, and office work related to documentation and review of design documentation.
+The majority of work for this role will focus on construction site field review and project coordination.
 This position naturally leads to Professional Engineering licensure and a Project Manager role as experience and responsibilities are increased over time.

 - Bachelor’s degree in engineering.
 Preference for majors in architectural, mechanical, civil or similar.